Family of alleged YouTube shooter warned police 'she might do something'

-Nasim Najafi Aghdam of San Diego allegedly opened fire at the tech giant's Bay Area headquarters Tuesday afternoon, injuring three people before killing herself, according to police.
+Nasim Najafi Aghdam of San Diego allegedly opened fire at the tech giant's main campus in San Bruno on Tuesday afternoon, wounding three people before turning the gun on herself, according to police.

-The shooting victims, one male and two females ranging in age from 27 to 36, did not have any connections to the suspect, police said.
+Aghdam allegedly used a pistol in the shooting, and so far there's no indication she had obtained it illegally, police said.

+The three victims were transported to Zuckerberg San Francisco General Hospital, spokesman Brett Andrew told reporters at a press conference Tuesday.
+At the time, a 36-year-old man was in critical condition, a 32-year-old woman was in serious condition and a 27-year-old woman was in fair condition.

+Earlier reports linked the attack to a domestic situation, two law enforcement officials told ABC News.
+The incident did not appear to be terror-related, the sources said.

+"We have a pretty good idea, but we'd like to get some more information before we can definitively say exactly what that motive was.
+But obviously she was upset with some of the practices or policies that the company had employed," San Bruno Police Chief Ed Barberini said in an interview Wednesday on ABC's "Good Morning America."

-The shooter's motive remains unknown, according to authorities, but Aghdam's family said she developed a vendetta against YouTube after a change in its filtering policy caused her to lose followers.
+Aghdam's family said she was a passionate vegan activist who often posted videos on her YouTube channel about animal cruelty.
+She developed a grudge against the video-sharing site after a change in its filtering policy caused her to lose followers, her family said.

-Aghdam's family said she was a passionate vegan activist and often posted videos about animal cruelty.

 Aghdam also had a website with a manifesto that targeted YouTube for demonetizing her videos and cutting her ad revenue, according to ABC affiliate KGO.

-"So they didn't do anything, and she got killed ... and three or four more people got hurt."
+The San Bruno police chief said it's unclear who was told of these concerns.

+"We don't know exactly how communication was relayed to the local police department down there and if so, how it was transferred to wherever it needed to be transferred.
+We just don't know those answers," Barberini said on "GMA."

-The Mountain View Police Department confirmed officers had found a woman of the same name asleep in a vehicle early Tuesday morning in a parking lot.
+The Mountain View Police Department confirmed its officers had found a woman of the same name asleep in a vehicle in a parking lot early Tuesday morning.

-"Our officers made contact with the woman after the license plate of her vehicle matched that of a missing person out of Southern California," Mountain View Police spokeswoman Katie Nelson said in a statement.
+"Our officers made contact with the woman after the license plate of her vehicle matched that of a missing person out of Southern California," Mountain View Police spokeswoman Katie Nelson said in a statement Tuesday night to ABC station KGO.
 "The woman confirmed her identity to us and answered subsequent questions.
 At the conclusion of our discussion, her family was notified that she had been located."

-The Aghdam family said the shooting incident was totally out of charcter for Nasim.
+The Aghdam family said the shooting incident was totally out of character for Nasim.

-"She was a nice person," her brother said.
-"I mean maybe not today, but she never hurt any creature."
+"She was a nice person," her brother told KGTV.
+"I mean, maybe not today, but she never hurt any creature."

 He said his sister would have celebrated her 39th birthday on Wednesday.